 - –––, 2011.
-“The value of humanity: reflections on Korsgaard’s transcendental argument,” in J. Smith & P. Sullivan (eds.), Transcendental philosophy and naturalism, Oxford: Oxford University Press.
+“The value of humanity: Reflections on Korsgaard’s transcendental argument,” in J. Smith and P. Sullivan (eds.), Transcendental philosophy and naturalism, Oxford: Oxford University Press.

 - –––, 2012, “Is Hegel’s master–slave dialectic a refutation of solipsism?,” British Journal for the History of Philosophy, 20: 333–62.